supersaiyansubtlety/CrowdinTranslate/README.md

-CrowdinTranslate - a library to add CrowdIn Internationalization to your mods
+CrowdinTranslate - a library to add Crowdin Internationalization to your mods
 =============================================================================

+This is a continuation of [CrowdinTranslate](https://github.com/gbl/CrowdinTranslate) by [GBL](https://github.com/gbl) for Minecraft versions 1.21 and above.

 CrowdinTranslate is a library that's intended to make Internationalization as easy as possible in your mods.
-The jar file is, at the same time:
+The project provides:

 - A main program which you can use to easily download translations from CrowdIn, and distribute these translations to the correct file names in the